Back to Home

 Right to lodge a complaint with a supervisory authority

-In the event of data protection violations, any affected party has the right to lodge a complaint with any data protection supervisory authority.
-A list of data protection authorities in Germany is available from the Federal Commissioner for Data Protection: https://www.bfdi.bund.de
+In the event of data protection violations, every data subject has the right to lodge a complaint with any data protection supervisory authority.
+A list of data protection authorities in Germany can be obtained from the Federal Commissioner for Data Protection and Freedom of Information: https://www.bfdi.bund.de

 Information, blocking, deletion, data portability

-Within the scope of applicable law, you have the right at any time to obtain free information about your stored personal data, its origin and recipient, and the purpose of data processing.
-You may also request correction, restriction of processing, deletion, or transfer of this data.
-You can contact us at any time at the address provided above with any questions regarding this or other issues related to personal data.
+Under applicable law, you have the right to request information, free of charge, about your stored personal data, its origin and recipients, and the purpose of data processing.
+You also have the right to rectification, restriction of processing, erasure, or data portability.
+For this purpose, and for any further questions regarding personal data, you can contact us at any time at the address provided above.

-Changes to this privacy policy: We will revise this privacy policy when changes are made to this website or when other circumstances require it.
-You can always find the most current version on this website.
+Changes to this Privacy Policy: We revise this Privacy Policy when changes are made to this website or when other circumstances make it necessary.
+The current version can always be found on this website.
 Last updated: August 1, 2022

-This service (hereinafter "App") is provided by Hezo Sports GmbH, Sulzbachstraße 20, 66111 Saarbrücken (hereinafter "we" or "us") as the controller within the meaning of the applicable data protection law.
+This service (hereinafter referred to as "App") is provided by Hezo Sports GmbH, Mainzer Straße 80, 66121 Saarbrücken (hereinafter referred to as "we" or "us") as the controller within the meaning of the applicable data protection law.

-Within the app, we enable you to access and display the following information:
+Within the app, we enable you to access and view the following information:

 • Indication of whether previously performed scans have been linked to a customer account.

-• When you use the app, we process personal data about you.
-Personal data refers to all information relating to an identified or identifiable natural person.
-Because protecting your privacy when using the app is important to us, we would like to use the following information to inform you about which personal data we process when you use the app and how we handle this data.
-We also inform you about the legal basis for processing your data and, to the extent that processing is necessary to protect our legitimate interests, also about our legitimate interests.
+• When you use the app, we process your personal data.
+Personal data is any information relating to an identified or identifiable natural person.
+Because protecting your privacy when you use the app is important to us, we would like to inform you below about what personal data we process when you use the app and how we handle this data.
+We also inform you about the legal basis for processing your data and, where processing is necessary to protect our legitimate interests, about those interests as well.

 • You can access this privacy policy at any time under the menu item "Profile - Privacy Policy" within the app.